-To add or drop a class after the start of the term, please submit an add/drop form to your school or advisor.
+To add or drop a class after the add/drop period, please submit an add/drop form to your school or advisor.

-Students may change their class schedules online through GENISYS® until the day before the start of the university-defined term.
-(Law students are issued a “time-ticket” for their online registration period).
+Graduate students may change their class schedules online through GENISYS® until the last day of the add/drop period each term.
+(Law students are issued a “time-ticket” for their online registration period.)

-For a two-week period, beginning on the first day of the university-defined term, students may add/drop classes for a complete refund of tuition and fees by contacting the appropriate staff representative at their school.
-This two-week period is defined as the university authorized add/drop period.
+For a one-week period, beginning on the first day of the university-defined term, students may add/drop classes for a complete refund of tuition and fees online through Genisys.
+This one-week period is defined as the university authorized add/drop period.
 Courses dropped during this period will not appear on the student’s transcript.
 Courses dropped after the add/drop period will appear on the student’s transcript with a “W” or “WF.”

 *In instances where courses are significantly concentrated (i.e. summer course with fewer class meeting dates) or are in a modular format, students must receive the dean's approval for add/drop if the course has already started.
 Such courses may not be subject to the above refund provisions.